Frequently asked questions about doctoral studies (FAQ)

 For students of the first year, the payment of the scholarship in full is conditioned by the confirmation of the supervisor, every three months, that the student continuously and properly fulfils his / her study obligations.
 If this is not the case, the supervisor is entitled to propose to halve the scholarship, i.e. The resulting amount would be CZK 7,500 per month, in exceptional cases when the student is not sufficiently engaged in doctoral studies, up to CZK 1,000 per month.

 For the second to fourth year students, the payment of the scholarship in full is subject to the fulfilment of all previous study obligations according to the Individual Study Plan.
-If a student has his / her first conditional enrolment, the amount of the scholarship is automatically reduced by half for the next 12 months, i.e. to CZK 7,500.
-If a student has a second conditional enrolment during his / her studies, it is reduced to CZK 1,000 for the next 12 months.
+If a student has his / her first conditional enrolment, the amount of the scholarship is automatically reduced by half for the next 6 months, i.e. to CZK 7,500.
+If a student has a second conditional enrolment during his / her studies, it is reduced to CZK 1,000 for the next 6 months.
 The scholarship can also be reduced to CZK 1,000 at any time during the course of studies, at the suggestion of the supervisor, if the student clearly fails to fulfil his / her study obligations.
+The payment of scholarships is always governed by the current Decree on Scholarships for the given academic year.

 All of the above applies to regular scholarships for full-time doctoral students.
 Extraordinary scholarships may be awarded based on the results (for example, high-quality publication outputs, implementation of scientific projects, etc.).
 The scholarship is not paid during interruption period.